Navigation

 Getting the right support

-If you have an addiction, or think you know someone who does, there are lots of places to go to for support and advice.
+If you need help with addiction, or want to help someone you know, there are lots of places to go to for support and advice.
 Speak to a GP, occupational health services or contact an organisation that specialises in helping people with addictions.

 Local self-help groups and community networks can help too.
 There are also support groups for anyone who is supporting someone with an addiction – or you may prefer speaking to a local counsellor.